Here We Go (TV series)

-Here We Go is a 2022 British sitcom created and written by Tom Basden for the BBC, starring Jim Howick, Katherine Parkinson, Alison Steadman and Tori Allen-Martin alongside Basden.
+Here We Go is a British sitcom created and written by Tom Basden for the BBC.
+It stars Jim Howick, Katherine Parkinson, Alison Steadman and Tori Allen-Martin alongside Basden.
 The pilot episode, originally titled Pandemonium, was broadcast on 30 December 2020, commissioned as part of the long-running Comedy Playhouse strand.

-In February 2023, the show was recommissioned for two further series.
+The first series was broadcast in 2022.
+A second and third were commissioned in 2023, which were shown from February 2024, and July 2025 respectively.
+A fourth series was commissioned in October 2025.

 Premise

-From the point of view of the handheld camera of teenager Sam, and flashbacks to less chaotic times, the dysfunctional and irrational Jessop family's trials and tribulations are documented in a raw, uncompromising, mortifying way.
+Set in the real town of Bedford, from the point of view of the handheld camera of teenage son Sam, and flashbacks to less chaotic times, the dysfunctional and eccentric Jessop family's trials and tribulations are documented in a raw, uncompromising way.